Chris-Duckworth/sdss_clustering/README.md

 # sdss_clustering

-Clustering of Sloan Digitial Sky Survey (SDSS) galaxy images (RGB) using transfer (from pre-trained convolutional neural networks) learning, and/or principal component analysis, and, hierarchical (agglomerative) clustering.
+Clustering of Sloan Digitial Sky Survey (SDSS) galaxy images (RGB) using transfer learning (from pre-trained convolutional neural networks), and/or principal component analysis, and, hierarchical (agglomerative) clustering.

+- Here, we create representations of galaxy images through use of the output from a convolutional neural network (CNN).
+- The output features (i.e. layer of output nodes) are then compressed by principal component analysis.
+- These _super_-features are then used as the parameter space to cluster together the images

 ## Data